Fees, Loans and Bursaries

 19+ Learner Support Fund

-The EFA provides the College with funds to help those adult learners who are living on low incomes or experience financial difficulties.
-The fund can be used to help with transport, food credit, and tuition fees (exceptional circumstances).
+The Education and Skills Funding Agency (ESFA) provides the College with funds through the Adult Education Budget (AEB) to help adult learners overcome financial barriers so they can start or stay in education.
+The fund can be used to help with transport, food credit, childcare fees, books, equipment, and when not covered by funding, tuition fees (exceptional circumstances).

 Loan Bursary Fund

-The Loan Bursary Fund is aimed at helping those learners who are funding their learning with an Advanced Learning Loan only.
-The fund can be used to help with childcare, transport, food credit and if not covered by the Advanced Learner Loan, course materials, uniform and trips.
+The Loan Bursary Fund, provided through ESFA, is aimed at helping those learners who are funding their learning with an Advanced Learning Loan, to overcome barriers which may prevent them from taking part it or continuing their learning.
+The fund can be used to help with childcare fees, transport, food credit and if not covered by the Advanced Learner Loan, course materials, uniform and trips.

 Finance Support for Childcare